Valentin-elter/RPG/README.md

 # RPG
-First year project student, classical RPG make with C-SFML library.
+First year project student, a classical RPG made with the C-SFML library.

 ## Features

-In-game save system
+* In-game save system
-Turn-based combat with enemy A.I.
+* Turn-based combat with enemy AI
-Movement management on a map
+* Movement management on a map
-Animated effects (spells)
+* Animated effects (spells)
-PNJ
+* NPC interactions
-Inventory management and loot
+* Inventory management and loot system
-Settings
+* Settings menu

-## Build with linux (ubuntu)
+## Build on Linux (Ubuntu)

-Realised with SFML 2.5
+Built with SFML 2.5

 ### 1. Install the dependencies: